What is the Case Competition all about?

 Team members will share the entire prize as listed.

-The case will be presented in a digital format that incorporates significant Triple Aim issues
+The case will be presented in a digital format that incorporates significant Triple Aim issues.
+After the case is released, questions and answers specific to the current competition will be posted on the CLARION case competition blog.

 A health system profile leading to a sentinel event